-A backup and storage service on the Internet.
+A backup and storage service over the Internet.
 Cloud storage providers generally let users upload any size and type of computer file.
-Also called "online storage" and "public cloud storage," a customer's files are downloaded to anyone's computer with a Web browser and password.
-Many providers are freemium based, offering a limited amount of storage for free and higher capacities for a fee.
-Some are entirely fee based.
+Also called "online storage," "public cloud storage" and "file hosting," customer files can be downloaded to anyone's computer with a Web browser and password.
+While some providers require paid subscriptions, many are freemium based, offering a limited amount of storage for free and higher capacities for a fee.

 media sharing site.